kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

 ## Code style

+Our goal:
+- TypeScript
+- React functional components and hooks
+- CSS Modules
+- Prettified

+### More details

+General:
 - Use Prettier on all new and modified code.
 Be aware that older code may not conform.
-Use an editor that respects `.editorconfig`.
+- Use an editor that respects `.editorconfig`.
-- Use CSS modules.
-Do not use BEM style class names, unless appropriate for complex or global CSS.
-Do not use the `makeBem` utility.
 - Use TypeScript.
 If modifying a non-TypeScript file, update it to TypeScript.

+Dependencies:
 - Use React functional components and hooks.
+- For state, use React's `useState`, `useReducer`, `useContext`.
+When working with Reflux, we are ok with converting it to MobX if it may be a lot easier than converting to React's state management.
+- Avoid dependencies when practical.
+Prefer `fetch` (see `api.ts` file) over `JQuery.ajax`.

+File architecture:
+- Organize code by feature or route.
+Use directory structures like `/settings/emails` instead of `/components`.
 - Prefer one React component per file and smaller files.
-- Organize code by feature.
-Use directory structures like `/settings/emails` instead of `/components`.
+  - Splitting into multiple files is nice, but not always useful.
 - Include type of file in filename.
-Such as `foo.interface.ts`, `foo.reducer.ts`, `foo.module.scss`, or `foo.component.tsx`.
+Such as:
+  - `foo.interface.ts`
+  - `foo.reducer.ts`
+  - `foo.actions.ts`
+  - `foo.module.scss`
+  - `foo.component.tsx`
+  - `useFoo.hook.ts`
+- Move TypeScript types and interfaces to separate file if it would be beneficial (e.g. long complex interface requires a lot of scrolling to get to the actual component code).
+- Some directories we use:
+  - `js/hooks` - for custom hooks that are shared between multiple components in different routes/features
+  - `js/components/common` - for simple general components like button or checkbox
-- Include storybook stories as sibling file. `foo.component.stories.tsx`.
+- Include storybook stories or tests as sibling file (e.g. `button.component.tsx` next to `button.stories.tsx`).
-- Avoid dependencies when practical.
-Prefer `fetch` (see `api.ts` file) over `JQuery.ajax`.
-- For state, use React's `useState`, `useReducer`, `useContext`.
-Or use MobX.
-Do not use Reflux.
-When working with Reflux, convert it to MobX which may be easier than converting to React's state management.
 - Avoid deep relative paths in imports.
 Do not import `../../../foo/bar/far.ts`.

+JS:
+- Use `isSomething`/`hasSomething` naming convetion for booleans.
+Some common ones we often use:
+  - `isLoading` - means waiting for some async fetch of data (may switch value back and forth).
+  - `isFirstLoadComplete` - means that all the data necessary for displaying a component was gathered, and the UI was displayed to the user (we also have `isInitialised` in our codebase, but it's not as precise, and thus deprecated)
+- Comments are good, we like comments.
+It's good to write a short description of a component or utlity function, or to explain some complex code step-by-step.
+- We use JSDoc comments to describe classes, functions, variables, and properties.
+We use regular comments for everything else.
+- Use `t()` for every Front-end facing static string.
+  - `/kpi/jsapp/js/i18nMissingStrings.es6` file holds all the strings we want to translate but don't appear in our Front-end code

+CSS:
+- Use CSS modules.
+Do not use BEM style class names, unless appropriate for complex or global CSS.
+Do not use the deprecated `makeBem` utility.
+- We use autoprefixer, so no need to add prefixes manually.
+- Avoid adding new colors to stylesheets.
+We have [a list of all available colors](https://github.com/kobotoolbox/kobo-common/blob/main/src/styles/colors.scss) defined at `kobo-common` package.
+If the design contains a color that is very similar to existing one - use that color.
+If it's completely new color, please discuss adding it to the list.

 ## Workflow